History of ŠDL

 A time of change, building new dormitories and stabilizing.

 In the autumn, the UK ZSMS and Edvard Kardelj University were planning a campaign to merge activities for students.
-Therefore, the Student campus in Rožna dolina will be merged with other dormitories in Ljubljana, with the Student Service and extracurricular activities that take place in the Student campus and at the University, obtaining this way a single organisation of united work of special social importance.
-The merger contributed to the creation of Študentski centre Ljubljana.
+Therefore, the Student campus in Rožna dolina will be merged with other dormitories in Ljubljana, with the Student Service and extracurricular activities that take place in the Student campus and at the University, obtaining this way a single organisation of special social importance.
+The merger resulted in the creation of Študentski centre Ljubljana.

-Ing.
-Jože Koželj is also the author of the plans for dormitories 11 and 12 in Rožna dolina.
-Today, student families have also found their home in these two dormitories.
-In 2010, a kindergarten for children of student families, managed by Vič kindergartens (Viški vrtci), also opened its doors in Dormitory 12.
+Architect Jože Koželj is also the author of the plans for dormitories 11 and 12 in Rožna dolina.
+Today, student families have found their home in these two dormitories.
+In 2010, a kindergarten for children of student families, managed by Vič Kindergartens (Viški vrtci), also opened its doors in Dormitory 12.

 From transition to modern living standards.

 Študentski centre is transformed into the Institute Študentski domovi Ljubljana.
 Extracurricular activities are transferred to ŠOU Ljubljana, and in the following years ŠDL will focus mainly on the renovation of deteriorated dormitories.

 ŠDL takes over the management of the dormitory on Topniška.
 The former dormitory for male workers was bought by the state and converted into a student dormitory; in the extension, where the restaurant was located, the new dormitory was later given to the Faculty of Social Work.

 Construction of Dormitory 14, the last dormitory that was built in the campus in Rožna dolina.
 The author of the plan was Nada Jakopič Blagajne.